SECTION C: BUSINESS AND SUPPORT SERVICES

 Any unique purchasing needs that cannot be met due to these restrictions require approval of Vice President of Finance and Administration or District President.

-If a cardholder fails to comply with the procurement card procedures, the use of the card may be revoked.
+If a cardholder fails to comply with the procurement card procedures, the use of the card may be suspended.
+The card may be revoked if a cardholder has multiple instances of non-compliance.